 wax in a bowl with essential oil bottles.

 With my hot glue gun, a few faux floral stems, twine and ribbon I had fun adorning these sweet little floral scented candles.
-They would be perfect for gifts or bridal shower favors!
+Here are some other decorating ideas you might want to try:

 Making candles is fun!
 For other ideas visit these candle recipes from my sister site: